Vetleh/riscv-pk/README.md

 This fork
 ---------
-Have added a syscall for allocating physical hardware addresses to virtual memory.
+Add a syscall for allocating physical hardware addresses to virtual memory.
 This can be invoked by calling:

 syscall(337, start_of_hardware_phys_addr, len_of_addresses);

-This will return a uintptr_t that can be accesses.
+This creates a page table entry and returns an uintptr_t that can be used as and offset to access your physical addresses.

 About
 ---------